Clerkships and Internships

 - Prepare staff for hearings, briefings, and meetings with policymakers, community groups, and civil rights organizations

-- Assist with legal and factual research for Supreme Court amicus briefs and other legal briefs
+- Assist with legal and factual research for impact litigation and amicus briefs

 - Monitor the Supreme Court docket and track other federal and state civil rights litigation